Backlinks matter for SEO. They're one of Google's strongest ranking signals. Every guide will tell you to "build links."

 Strategy 6: HARO and journalist requests

-HARO (Help a Reporter Out) connects journalists with sources.
-Free for sources.
+HARO (Help a Reporter Out) connects journalists writing articles with expert sources who can provide quotes and insights.
+It's completely free for sources.

 How it works